 All these points signify that Tor is not safe to use.
-But by practicing some protective measures or using a reliable VPN, you can reduce the dangers and enhance your online privacy while using the Tor browser.
+But practicing some protective measures or using a reliable VPN can reduce the dangers and enhance online privacy while using the Tor browser.

 Note: not all VPNs do support Tor over VPN.
 Double encryption could be a nightmare if we talk about “Internet speed.”
 Your browsing experience will be slower than you ever imagined.
 A Compatible VPN with the Tor browser will solve both issues, your ISP can’t see if you are using TOR, and your browsing speed will be improved.

-How To Use Tor Safely – 6 Tips
+How to use Tor Safely – 7 Tips

 As mentioned above, the flaws and severe privacy issues related to Tor.
-You need to get secured if you are using Tor to access the deep and dark web.
+You need to get secure using Tor to access the deep and dark web.
 Here are some pro tips to avoid any mishaps while browsing.